Wassabiguy/xmr_store/README.md

 `./monero-wallet-rpc --rpc-bind-port PORT --disable-rpc-login --log-level 2 --wallet-file PATH_TO_FILE_THAT_END_WITH_.keys --prompt-for-password `
-If you want to use a remote node you must add the flag  `--daemon-address node.moneroworld.com:18089` make sure to replace words with a fully capital letter with the needed arguments,
+If you want to use a remote node you must add the flag  `--daemon-address NODE_ADDRESS` make sure to replace words with a fully capital letter with the needed arguments,